asdanjer/slotcrafter/README.md

 - `averageMSPTInterval`: The time frame in seconds over which the rolling average MSPT is calculated.
 Set to `0` to use Spark's 1-minute average only.
 Note that the number of measurements may vary.
 (Default: `600`)
 - `autoMode`: Determines whether the plugin starts in automatic mode, adjusting slots based on MSPT.
 (Default: `true`)
 - `kickmspt`: The MSPT value at which players who have opted in will be kicked.
 Set to `0` or a negative number to disable this feature.
 (Default: `70`)
-- `rejoinDelay`: The time people can still rejoin ignoring Player cap after discoenting/losing conection.
+- `rejoinDelay`: The time people can still rejoin, ignoring player cap after disconnecting/losing connection.
 (Default: `120`)

 ### `slotcrafter.ignorecap`